 Who makes the decisions for me if I can no longer make them?

 Homewood works together with your designated power of attorney and/or your family members.
 Homewood wants to do everything possible to see that your wishes are carried out.

 Yes, four of Homewood's sites are Medicare and Medicaid certified.
 Knowledgeable staff members are available to discuss what Medicare or Medicaid will cover and to help with the necessary paper work needed for application.

 What services are available, if needed, in the independent living apartments or cottages?

 Homewood is a fee-for-service Continuing Care Retirement Community (CCRC) / Full Service Retirement Community.
-We can provide: housekeeping, laundry, transportation, and nursing services.
-Our CCRCs / Full Service Retirement Communities feature on-site beauty/barber shops, convenience stores, wellness and fitness centers, and a restaurant-style dining room.
+We can provide: housekeeping, laundry, and transportation.
+Our CCRCs / Full Service Retirement Communities feature on-site beauty/barber shops, convenience stores, wellness and fitness centers, and restaurant-style dining.

 How will I begin to make arrangements for the move?
 It seems so overwhelming.